ckeditor/ckeditor5/docs/builds/guides/integration/toolbar-setup.md

 #### Automatic multiline wrapping demo

-The default multiline toolbar behaviour - the toolbar items are automatically wrapped into a new line once they do not fit the editor width.
+The default multiline toolbar behaviour when `shouldNotGroupWhenFull` is set to `true` - the toolbar items are automatically wrapped into a new line once they do not fit the editor width.
 The mechanism is arbitrary and only wraps excess items.
-Notice the toolbar item separators and item groups have be also placed differently.
+Notice the toolbar item separators `'|'` and item groups have be also placed differently.

 {@snippet builds/guides/integration/toolbar-wrapping}

 #### Set wrapping breakpoint demo

-Setting a break point as described above lets the users create their own multiline configuration.
+Setting a break point in the toolbar config with `'-'` as described above lets the users create their own multiline configuration.
 Toolbar items are grouped and distributed according to the user-defined configuration in file.
-The placement of toolbar item groups, separators and breakpoints is fully customizable as described in this guide.
+The placement of toolbar item groups, separators `'|'` and breakpoints `'-'` is fully customizable as described in this guide.

 {@snippet builds/guides/integration/toolbar-breakpoint}